UBC-MDS/introduction-machine-learning/chapters/en/module5.md

 <opt text="Standardization" correct="true" >

-This method's range depends on the standard deviation on the data.
+This method's range depends on the standard deviation of the data.

 </opt>